 - a.
 Students having a CGPA of 8.0 and above up to II B.Tech I-Semester without any backlogs shall be permitted to register for Degree with Honors by paying the requisite fee. - b.
-An SGPA and CGPA of 7.5 has to be maintained in the subsequent semesters without any backlog subjects in order to keep the Honors Degree registration live or else it shall be cancelled. - c.
-Students aspiring for a Honors degree must register from III B.Tech I-Semester onwards. - d.
-A Student shall register for a Honors with following combinations: - Offering Theory and Laboratory Courses: SEVEN credits in a semester starting from III B.Tech I-Semester to III B.Tech II-Semester (TWO theory &ONE laboratory courses) and FOUR credits in IV B.Tech I-Semester (ONE theory &ONE laboratory courses). - Offering Theory Courses only: SIX credits in a semester starting from III B.Tech I-Semester to IV B.Tech I-Semester (TWO theory courses). - e.
-The evaluation pattern of the courses shall be similar to the regular program courses evaluation. - f.
-Minimum strength required for offering a Honors in a discipline is 10% of sanctioned intake. - g.
+In the subsequent semesters, the student has to pass all the courses registered for Major and Honors Degrees in the first attempt i.e., regular examinations without any backlog to keep the Honors Degree registration active or else it shall be canceled. - c.
+If a student becomes ineligible for continuing the Honors Degree, the earned credits under Honors Degree cannot be transferred to Major Degree; they will remain extra.
+These additional courses will be mentioned in a separate transcript (but not in the Degree certificate).
+However, they are eligible to receive B.Tech.
+Degree after satisfying its requirements. - d.
+Separate transcripts are provided to students for Honors Degree and Major Degree. - e.
+The evaluation pattern of the courses shall be similar to the evaluation of regular program courses. - f.
+Minimum strength required for offering aHonors in a discipline is 10% of sanctioned intake. - g.
 A student registered for Honors degree shall pass in all subjects that constitute the requirement for the Honors degree program.
 No class/division (i.e., second class, first class and distinction, etc.) shall be awarded for Honors degree program. - h.
 The Honors degree shall be mentioned in the degree certificate as Bachelor of Technology Honors in XXX.
 Example, Bachelor of Technology (Honors) in Computer Science & Engineering.
-This shall also be reflected in the transcripts, along with the list of courses taken for Honors degree program with CGPA mentioned separately. - Separate course/class work and time table shall be arranged for the various Honors degree programs.
-Attendance regulations for these Honors discipline programs shall be as per regular courses.
+This shall also be reflected in the transcripts, along with the list of courses taken for Honors degree program with CGPA mentioned separately. - i.
+Separate course/class work and time table shall be arranged for the various Honors degree programs.
+Attendance regulations for these Honors discipline programs